 The grand award session is where the judges and competition director give out the top awards from the entire weekend.
 Grand Awards total over $10,000 in prizes and scholarships.
 We strongly encourage you to attend!

 I am a parent, am I allowed BACKSTAGE?

 Sorry, no. Only staff, teachers, and dancers are allowed backstage.
-In some cases, we can make an exception when studios need the assistance of assigned parent chaperones or prop assistants.
+In some cases, we can make an exception when a studio needs the assistance of assigned parent chaperones or prop assistants.
 All adults backstage must have a pass.

 Do you assign DRESSING ROOMS?

 Yes.
-We have found, that by assigning dressing rooms it helps eliminate some of the morning stress of competitions.
-Dressing rooms are shared by multiple studios and are assigned based on the number of female dancers and space available at the venue.
+We have found, that assigning dressing rooms helps eliminate some of the morning stress of competitions.
+Dressing rooms are shared by multiple studios and are assigned based on the number of female dancers and the space available at the venue.
 Boys will have a separate dressing room assigned.
-Rehearsal space is gender neutral, so if your studio has both male and female, we suggest they spend their “bonding” time in the rehearsal spaces and only use the dressing rooms purely to change.
+Rehearsal space is gender-neutral, so if your studio has both males and females, we suggest they spend their “bonding” time in the rehearsal spaces and only use the dressing rooms purely to change.